ddeutils/ddedocs/docs/methodology.md

 Data engineers should plan the architecture, data pipelines, and infrastructure based on the gathered requirements.
 This phase should stress the importance of designing for scalability and maintainability.

 Deciding to buy or build happens here.
 Will there be legacy code to deal with, existing system integrations, or greenfield?
 Consider which systems will consume the data when selecting a data store.

+!!! example

     Web apps will need low-latency data stores and will benefit from caching (think MemCacheD).
-Dashboards usually work best with relational database systems such as PostGres or MySQL, and caching may not be ideal for real-time or near-real-time data, but read replicas may help fan out the read load.
+    Dashboards usually work best with relational database systems such as Postgres or MySQL, and caching may not be ideal for real-time or near-real-time data, but read replicas may help fan out the read load.

 Most data projects will benefit from an ETL (Extract, Transform, Load) pattern, where each step is a discrete, independent step that can be run and tested in isolation and end to end.
 The artifacts from this design process should include diagrams, documentation, and, hopefully, the beginnings of test cases.

 It would also be a good idea to start a source-to-target mapping that defines the data points in the consuming application (dashboard, web app, etc.) and shows their lineage all the way back to their original source.

 ### Story grooming and Backlog building